In Short

 Complete a 4 Year Bachelor’s Degree and License in...
 Severe Disabilities, All Levels

-Complete a 1 year M.Ed. in Curriculum and Teaching and add a License in...
+Complete a 1 year M.Ed. in Pedagogy and Learning and add a License in...
 Moderate Disabilities, PreK-8 OR 5-12

-• Although students complete 4+1 program application at any point up to the practicum, they will still need to apply to the M.Ed.
-Curriculum and Teaching program.
+- Although students complete 4+1 program application at any point up to the practicum, they will still need to apply to the M.Ed. in Pedagogy and Learning program.
 The fee, letters of recommendation, and essay are waived.

 Watch the video below to learn about Erin Donelan's experience as a special education major in the severe disabilities concentration.